 Can I pressure wash my engine bay?

-For moderately dirty vehicles like a typical daily driver, you’ll need to step up to something stronger.
-An all-purpose cleaner like Meguiar’s APC is often strong enough.
+For a typical daily driver, you’ll need to step up to something stronger.
 Personally, I tend to reach for something stronger like Meguiar’s Super Degreaser.
-Both of these options are strong enough to cut through most dirt and grime without the risk of harming any rubber or plastic in your engine bay.
+A product like this is strong enough to cut through most dirt and grime without the risk of harming any rubber or plastic in your engine bay.

-If you’re dealing with an extremely dirty situation (like cleaning up after an oil or fluid leak) you might need to step up to one of those spray-on engine degreasers like this one.
+If you’re dealing with an extremely dirty situation (like cleaning up after an oil or fluid leak) you might need to step up to one of those spray-on engine degreasers.
 These are much stronger and as a result, you’ll need to be a bit more careful with them.

 Brushes